Summary

 Interrogate the mindset around personal data and reposition it as a new “asset”.

-With a mission that perfectly fits with the product, the real problem is getting new users to align with this point of view.
-Currently proving difficult, as many drop off before the proof of promise can realised.
+The real problem presented was getting new users to strongly align with the potential of trading their personal data. which proved difficult, as many drop off before the proof of promise can realised.

 Core Pain Points